Think you won’t qualify for federal student aid because you (or your parents/guardian) make too much money? Think again.

 Who gets aid?

-Before you can know if you are eligible for federal funds to help pay for college, you need to complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is the common denominator in all federal aid, including grants, loans and work-study support.
+Before you can know if you're eligible for federal funds to help pay for college, you need to complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is the common denominator in all federal aid, including grants, loans, and work-study support.

 Once you submit your completed application, your FAFSA eligibility for aid is calculated.
 To determine eligibility, the information on your FAFSA is used to calculate your Expected Family Contribution (EFC).
-Your EFC is used to ascertain your eligibility for a Federal Pell Grant, campus-based programs and Federal Subsidized Stafford and Direct Subsidized Loan Programs.
-The EFC is not used to determine your FAFSA eligibility for the non-need-based Federal Unsubsidized Stafford and Direct Unsubsidized Loans.
+Your EFC is used to determine your eligibility for a Federal Pell Grant, school-based aid, and Federal Subsidized Stafford and Direct Subsidized Loan Programs.
+The EFC is not used to determine your FAFSA eligibility for non-need-based Federal Unsubsidized Stafford and Direct Unsubsidized Loans.